-- (c) They undertake to promptly inform TMB of any breach and/or alleged/ suspected breach of the requirements and cooperate with TMB in any investigation of such breach involving TMB's staff. - (d) They acknowledge that the provisions set out in the declaration form shall form part of the terms and conditions of their appointment and/or contract of service. - (e) They further acknowledge that TMB has the right to suspend or terminate their contract/agreement/job and disqualify them from tendering for future contracts/jobs if they were found to have breached the requirements or any other terms and conditions which may be implemented by TMB pursuant to the contract/agreement/job. - (iv) Continue to be aware of and to periodically monitor third party's performance and business practices to ensure ongoing compliance.
+- (e) They further acknowledge that TGB has the right to suspend or terminate their contract/agreement/job and disqualify them from tendering for future contracts/jobs if they were found to have breached the requirements or any other terms and conditions which may be implemented by TGB pursuant to the contract/agreement/job. - (iv) Continue to be aware of and to periodically monitor third party's performance and business practices to ensure ongoing compliance.

-Note: For the purpose of the declaration form, it is applicable to non-customers only such as TMB's contractors, vendors, suppliers, solicitors, agents, consultants, joint venture partners, introducers/ government intermediaries etc. with contract/agreement/job value of more than RM30,000.00.
+Note: For the purpose of the declaration form, it is applicable to non-customers only such as TGB's contractors, vendors, suppliers, solicitors, agents, consultants, joint venture partners, introducers/government intermediaries etc. with contract/agreement/job value of more than RM100,000.00.

-At some instances, TMB may also engage with online vendors/service providers such as for the purchase of air flight tickets, travel insurance etc. Such vendors are excluded from the requirement to sign the declaration form.
-Nevertheless, the staff is still required to ensure reasonable due care is exercised to protect TMB's interest at all times.
+At some instances, TGB may also engage with online vendors/service providers such as for the purchase of air flight tickets, travel insurance etc. Such vendors are excluded from the requirement to sign the declaration form.
+Nevertheless, the staff is still required to ensure reasonable due care is exercised to protect TGB's interest at all times.

 - 1.5 If at any point during the due diligence exercise or in the dealings with a third party, there are conflicts of interest or "red flags" being raised, these warrant further investigation and must be sufficiently addressed before the engagement of the third party can progress.
-Examples of common "red flags" involving third parties include: - (i) The transaction involves a country known for a high incidence of corrupt payments. - (ii) Family, business or other "special" ties with government or public officials. - (iii) A reference check reveals a flawed background or reputation of the third parties. - (iv) Objection to anti-bribery representations and warranties in commercial agreements or negative response when told of such requirements. - (v) Convoluted payment arrangements such as payment in cash, payment to a third party or requests for upfront payment for expenses or other fees. - (vi) The third party requires that his/her identity not to be disclosed as part of the business transaction. - (vii) Inadequate credentials for the nature of the engagement or lack of an office or an established place of business. - 1.6 TMB requires its employees to use good judgment and common sense at all times in assessing the integrity and ethical business practices of third parties. - 1.7 Employees should seek advice from their HODs whenever particular questions arise relating to third parties that TMB is considering appointing or financing.
+Examples of common "red flags" involving third parties include: - (i) The transaction involves a country known for a high incidence of corrupt payments. - (ii) Family, business or other "special" ties with government or public officials. - (iii) A reference checks reveals a flawed background or reputation of the third parties. - (iv) Objection to anti-bribery representations and warranties in commercial agreements or negative response when told of such requirements. - (v) Convoluted payment arrangements such as payment in cash, payment to a third party or requests for upfront payment for expenses or other fees. - (vi) The third party requires that his/her identity not to be disclosed as part of the business transaction. - (vii) Inadequate credentials for the nature of the engagement or lack of an office or an established place of business. - 1.6 TGB requires its employees to use good judgment and common sense at all times in assessing the integrity and ethical business practices of third parties. - 1.7 Employees should seek advice from their HODs whenever particular questions arise relating to third parties that TGB is considering appointing or financing. - 1.8 For the detailed due diligence checklist on the third party, please refer to Appendix VI.
+The staff is to take note that the due diligence checklist in non-exhaustive and is strongly encouraged to add own measures into the checklist for a meaningful and thorough assessment on the third party.